 The procedure is relatively pain free.
-Your harvesting site will be numbed with local anaesthetic.
+There is some discomfort with needle insertion which we minimise by numbing the skin over the joint with a local anaesthetic.
 If you’re in any pain post-procedure, you will be discharged with pain relief.

 All procedures are carried out under local anaesthetic so within one and three hours of your procedure, patients are typically discharged.
 All patients should have a chaperone (friend, family member or carer) to collect them after their procedure and remain with them on their journey home.